![]() |

 I’ve been asked in the past by a few friends ‘How do you know all that stuff?’ and it’s usually followed by ‘What’s it like you be you?’

 Huh?
 Are you serious?
 I’m me.
 I’m really no different than you.
 I’m just more intense.
 Puzzling looks are what I usually get in return.
 Maybe I am different… some might say ‘quite different’.
 I do tend to over- analyze things, taking new information and applying it towards what is already known and then speculating possible conclusions.
 I also fill mundane/routine tasks with intellectually stimulating calculations, ie., figuring out how fast the Earth is rotating at a particular latitude.
 For those of you who are interested, here’s the formula.
-Take the cosine (sine if your latitude is greater than 45 degrees) your current latitude (San Diego is at 31.725 degrees) and multiply that by 1,041.666 (the Earth’s circumference is approximately 25,000 miles.
+Take the cosine (sine if your latitude is greater than 45 degrees) your current latitude (my location in San Diego is 32 degrees 58 minutes, and 29 seconds) convert to decimal and multiply that (32.9747) by 1,041.666 (the Earth’s circumference is approximately 25,000 miles.
 Divide that by 24 hrs in a day = 1,041.666 miles per hour at the equator).
 In my case, the computation would look like this… Cosine of 32.975 x 1,041.666 = 873.862 mph.
 That’s the relative speed of the Earth in San Diego.
 To compute the speed at your location, just change the latitude value in the formula to reflect where you are.

 Am I a nerd?
 A geek?
 Too introverted?
 Maybe, I’ll let you be the judge of that.
 I do enjoy history, politics, and some social interaction.
 While I enjoy the company of others, I tend to like my quiet solitude more.
 Contrary to what the popular TV show The Big Bang Theory might have you believe, I don’t like comic books or super heroes… nor, am I stereo-typically socially awkward.
 What some may confuse in me as being as being ‘angry’, is really just me pondering an idea or thinking in depth about something.
 Yes, I’m a Mensan, but not all Mensans wear thick glasses and live in their parent’s basement or garage.
 And not all highly intelligent people have trouble relating to others.
 We just have a different or unique way of doing so.
 Mensans, just like all other people, are unique.
 We don’t all have the same quirks, hobbies, or interests.
 We just take the things we do have interest in, to a higher level of knowledge and understanding.